DanyliakIvan/Arduino/JeremyBlum/README.md

 6 - serial communication and processing.
 7 - I2C HW i-face.
 8 - SPI HW i-face.
-9 - It must have been XBEE (wireless communication), but I don't have anyone.
+9 - It must have been XBEE (wireless communication), but I do not have anyone.
+10 - I do not have Shmmit's trigger.
+11 - I do not have a SD-card module.
+12 - RFID.
-10 - to be continued...
+13 - to be continued...

 More details: